-Highway 89 near Grygla Closed Due To Culvert Failure
+Highway 89 Near Grygla Closed Due to Culvert Failure

-According to the Minnesota Department of Transportation, it has enacted a road closure on Highway 89 from Highway 1 to Marshall county road 54 near Grygla due to a culvert failure.
+According to the Minnesota Department of Transportation, a road closure has been enacted on Highway 89 from Highway 1 to Marshall County Road 54 near Grygla due to a culvert failure.

 The highway will remain closed until further notice and traffic should seek alternate routes.